 Income and expenses are presented in the Income Statement or Statement of Comprehensive Income on a net basis only when permitted under NZ GAAP, or for gains and losses arising from a group of similar transactions.

 Comparatives

-To ensure consistency with the current period, comparative figures have been reclassified to match current period classifications.
+To ensure consistency with the current period, comparative figures have been reclassified to align with current year presentation where appropriate.

 Changes in accounting policies and application of new or amended accounting standards